 Our policy is to not carry out any high-risk activity.
 If there is any risk relating to any of the above, a risk assessment is carried out.
-Usually, this will be by a teaching staff member or the person responsible for the area of risk (for example, the Caretaker).
-All risk assessments are then reviewed and authorised by the Head.
+Usually, this will be by a teaching staff member or the person responsible for the area of risk (for example, the Caretaker may carry out the security risk assessment).
+All risk assessments are then reviewed and authorised by the Headteacher.
 The person responsible for the risk assessment is responsible for ensuring that all staff involved are aware of the risk assessment and adhere to the control measures.

 Activities involving students are normally low risk.
-Students are always given a safety briefing before participating in these activities, and are expected to wear protective equipment, such as mouth-guards, and to follow instructions.
+Students are always given a safety briefing before participating in these activities and are expected to wear protective equipment, such as mouth-guards, and to follow instructions.